aimms/documentation/webui/combination-chart-widget.rst

 As not all options have an equivalent in the Combination Chart, we have made sure that you have not lost your old widget.
 It is still present, with its original name, in the 'Unassigned widgets' area of your WebUI page.
 If you need to compare both, you can simply drag it onto an active area on your page to do so.
 If you are sure that the new widget is fully OK, you can delete the original one.

-Please note that it is only possible to convert widgets of type Bar, Line and BarLine chart, so only those offer the option on the 'Change Type' tab.
+Please note that it is only possible to convert widgets of type Bar, Line and BarLine chart, so only these offer the option 'Convert Type' on the 'Change Type' tab.

 The Combination Chart
 ---------------------